8 Potential Causes of Bloodshot Eyes in Dogs

 Treatment

 Glaucoma in dogs can get worse with age.
 Oral or injected medications can help treat glaucoma.
+In some cases, your dog may need surgery.

-8. Dry eye syndrome
+8. Dry Eye Syndrome

 Some breeds of dogs are more prone to dry eye syndrome than others.
+It’s typically caused by an injury or a weakened immune system, which can lead to infection or corneal ulcers.

-Other Symptoms
+Symptoms

 - Dry eyes